 Films — Live-Action

-Jesus Quintana from The Big Lebowski.
-Paradoxically, nobody is allowed to fuck with him.
+- Jesus Quintana from The Big Lebowski.
+Paradoxically, nobody is allowed to fuck with The Jesus.

 He's a sex offender.
 With a record.
 He did four months at Chino for exposing himself to an eight year-old.
 When he moved to Hollywood he had to go door to door, to tell everyone he was a pederast.